The Adventures of Pete & Pete: Broadcast

 The Adventures of Pete & Pete first ran on Nickelodeon from 1993 to 1996.
 Reruns continued to air from 1996 to 1999, and again from 2003 to 2004 on U-Pick Live.
 It also aired reruns on Noggin's teen block, The N, from 2002 to 2003.
+In Canada, it aired on the Family Channel in the early 2000s.

 The Adventures of Pete & Pete was one of the series mentioned as a potential future series that would air on The '90s Are All That.
 Despite images of the show appearing in the often-shown The '90s Are All That commercial promos, no episodes of the series have aired on the block.
 The 1989 shorts began airing on the block in 2013.
 When the block expanded into The Splat (now NickSplat) in 2015, Pete & Pete was listed as part of the block's lineup, but had yet to be scheduled (only the shorts have been aired on the block).

-On May 28, 2017, it was announced that Mike Maronna and Danny Tamberelli would take part in a weekend-long event on NickSplat called "The Adventures of Pete & Pete: The Strongest Reunion in the World" on June 17 & 18, where classic episodes were replayed while they share various moments from making the series.
+On May 28, 2017, it was announced that Mike Maronna and Danny Tamberelli would take part in a weekend-long event on NickSplat called "The Adventures of Pete & Pete: The Strongest Reunion in the World" on June 17 and 18, where classic episodes were replayed while they share various moments from making the series.

 Reunion

 In late 2011 and early 2012 a series of cast and crew reunions took place in Los Angeles and New York City respectively.
 Tamberelli, Syd Straw and Marshall Crenshaw performed a rendition of the theme song "Hey Sandy" in addition to other Pete & Pete compositions.
 Creators McRobb, Viscardi, along with Michael Maronna, Hardy Rawls, Judy Grafe, Alison Fanelli, Toby Huss, and director Katherine Dieckmann were all in attendance.

 The 2011 Los Angeles reunion was billed by the Cinefamily as the "KrebStar Film Festival", a reference to the show's own brand.
 Additionally, many products from the show were available, including Krebex, Kreb Scouts, KrebStore 24 and Krebgate Toothpaste.
 Staff members also handed out "performance-enhanced" Orange Lazarus.

-Since September 2013 Danny Tamberelli and Mike Maronna release a monthly podcast, The Adventures of Danny and Mike, on the Last Podcast Network (produced and edited by Seltzer Kings).
+Since September 2013, Danny Tamberelli and Michael Maronna released a monthly podcast, The Adventures of Danny and Mike, on the Seltzer Kings podcast network and hosted by Jeremy Balon.
+The three also tour with their stage show Nostalgia Personified.
+Both Tamberelli and Maronna have remained close friends since the end of the series.